idank/holykeebs-docs/guides/buyers-guide/index.md

 You can get the LEDs soldered or unsoldered.
 There's an additional build charge on top of the build service cost for soldering LEDs due to the amount of extra work required.

 ::: info
 Not all keyboards have this option.
+It's not possible to ask for LEDs to be soldered without getting the rest of the keyboard soldered.
 :::

 ## OLED